facebookresearch/xformers/README.md

 Some advices related to building these CUDA-specific components, tentatively adressing common pitfalls.
 Please make sure that:

 * NVCC and the current CUDA runtime match.
-You can often change the CUDA runtime with `module unload cuda module load cuda/xx.x`, possibly also `nvcc`
+Depending on your setup, you may be able to change the CUDA runtime with `module unload cuda module load cuda/xx.x`, possibly also `nvcc`
 * the version of GCC that you're using matches the current NVCC capabilities
 * the `TORCH_CUDA_ARCH_LIST` env variable is set to the architures that you want to support.
 A suggested setup (slow to build but comprehensive) is `export TORCH_CUDA_ARCH_LIST="6.0;6.1;6.2;7.0;7.2;8.0;8.6"`